LearnPress/learnpress/readme.txt

 = Where can I find LearnPress documentation and user guides? =
 If you want to use LearnPress to build a Learning Management Website, please refer to our user guides in <a href="http://docs.thimpress.com/learnpress/" target="_blank">LearnPress official site.</a>
-And if you want to extending or theming LearnPress, see our <a href="">Developer Docs.</a>
+And if you want to extending or theming LearnPress, see our <a href="https://github.com/LearnPress/LearnPress/wiki">Wiki.</a>

 = Where can I get support or talk to other users? =
 If you get troubles when using LearnPress you can ask for help on the LearnPres Support Forum